Nukesor/encarne/README.md

 You need to install `mediainfo` to use encarne.

 **Pueue**:
-Pueue will be installed together with encarne, but you need to start the Pueue daemon.
-Execute `pueue --daemon` for this.
+`Pueue` will be installed together with encarne, but you need to start the `Pueue` daemon once with `pueue --daemon`.

 ## Configuration